wheresrhys/fetch-mock/README.md

 	* 'none': all unmatched calls get passed through to `fetch()`
 	* 'bad': all unmatched calls result in a rejected promise
 	* 'good': all unmatched calls result in a resolved promise with a 200 status

-\* `config` is optional only when preconfigured routes have already been setup

 ### `restore()`